ASD-Blueprint/desktop.gov.au/docs/index.md

 Have a look around, and if you have a suggestion, feel free to drop us a line in [GitHub](https://github.com/oobecomau/theblueprint).

-Check out some of our products below that we use ourselves to assist with Microsoft 365 deployments, and if you need a hand with a blueprint implementation, click on the link.
+Check out some of our products below that we use ourselves to assist with Microsoft 365 deployments, and if you need a hand with implementing the blueprint, get in touch.